loft-demos/vcluster-platform-demo-app-template/README.md

 3. configure ESO and 1Password using [docs/secret-contract.md](./docs/secret-contract.md)
 4. choose either:
    - OrbStack local-contained mode with [vind-demo-cluster/orbstack-domains](./vind-demo-cluster/orbstack-domains)
+     - started automatically by the `vind` install helpers unless you opt out
    - Cloudflare Tunnel fallback with [vind-demo-cluster/cloudflare-tunnel.yaml](./vind-demo-cluster/cloudflare-tunnel.yaml)
 5. bootstrap the repo into Forgejo if you are following the local-contained path
 6. apply the GitOps bootstrap for this repo